galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > > Advantages:
-> > - It is very simple algorithm to understand and interpret.
+> > - It is a very simple algorithm to understand and interpret.
 > >
 > > - It is very useful for nonlinear data because there is no assumption of linearity in this algorithm.
 > >